cronenberg64/my_portfolio/README.md

-# Alex Chen - Portfolio
+# Jonathan Setiawan - Portfolio

-A modern, responsive portfolio website showcasing Alex Chen's work as a Full Stack Developer & AI Engineer.
+A modern, responsive portfolio website showcasing Jonathan Setiawan's work as a student and aspiring developer.

+## About Me

+- 🎓 I'm a student majoring in **Information System Science & Engineering** at **Ritsumeikan University**
+- 🤖 Currently learning **AI, Machine Learning, and Data Science**
+- 🔬 Interested in **Data Science, Machine Learning, and Robotics**
+- 📚 I love reading books, working out, and watching anime in my spare time
+- 📍 Based in Osaka, Japan

 ## Features